Damocles-fr/PPJF/README.md

 This tutorial explains how to set up Jellyfin Server on Windows to:

     Launch medias from the Jellyfin web interface directly in PotPlayer.
+Steps 1 to 6 required.

     Optional :  One click link to the corresponding media local folder from the Jellyfin media information panel.